morbidslinky/FileMonolith/README.md

     * This option is intended to utilize the Archive Unpacker's Output Directory as a texture library.
     * This process may take a while depending on the number of generated _pftxs and their vanilla filesizes.
     * This function also utilizes the TppMasterFileList in order to find .ftex/.ftexs files that belong to a given pftxs path.
-  * **Convert .dds to .ftex**: With this option enabled, The user can use .dds files as Input Files.
+  * **Convert .dds to .ftex**: With this option enabled (on by default), The user can use .dds files as Input Files.
 The tool will attempt to convert these files to .ftex/.ftexs files before proliferating them to the MakeBite file structure.
     * If this option is not selected, using .dds files will not be converted or copied to the MakeBite directory structure (unless the user manually adds the .dds file paths to the TppMasterFileList.txt).
   * **Pack _pftxs**: Upon creating the MakeBite Directory Structure, this option will automatically pack any _pftxs folders to .pftxs files using BobDoleOwndU's AutoPftxsTool.
     * Since MakeBite does not automatically repack _pftxs folders like it does with _fpk or _fpkd, the user will need to either manually pack _pftxs folders, or check the "Pack _pftxs" checkbox.